ZEROxYakuza/zeroxyakuza.github.io/_posts/2024-10-25-stack-overflows.md

 ![](/assets/img/more_images/2024-10-25-2.png)

 We see that the "eip" is overwritten.
-We need to find a offset to overwrite the "eip" with out desired value.
+We need to find a offset to overwrite the "eip" with our desired value.